NurAziz12/Frepo/README.md

 # Frepo
-Shakti is the tester nd veeresh and nur is the team lead.
+Shakti is the tester nd veeresh and nur are the team lead.